List Of Volleyball Facts

 - A one-handed block is called a Kong.
 It is referred to as such because of King Kong, who swatted at planes with one hand while balancing on the Empire State Building.

 - The first college volleyball coach to reach 900 wins is Al Scates.
 He coached for the UCLA Bruins.
 He won 19 NCAA championships and has won coach of the year five times.

 - Volleyball is regarded as one of the most popular sports worldwide.

 - Another reason volleyball was invented is that William Morgan wanted a game where players weren’t required to run.

 - The first time colored volleyballs were allowed in a tournament was in 1998.
 Colored volleyballs were introduced to make it easier for spectators and those watching on TV to be able to follow the ball.

-- Volleyball games previously had a time limit of 8 minutes.
+- Volleyball games previously had a time limit of eight minutes.

 - The youngest volleyball player to win a national title in beach volleyball was 17 years old.
 Her name is Xue Chen.
 She is six feet and three inches tall and is from China.

 - Cuba’s women’s national team is the only team to win three consecutive gold medals at the Olympics.
 They won the medals in 1992, 1996, and 2000.

 - More than one billion people watched the first beach volleyball game to be broadcasted live.
 It took place in the 1996 Olympics and 24 teams took part in the tournament.

 - The tallest volleyball player in the world is 7’ 3.5”, and the shortest male volleyball player in the world is 5’ 5”.

 - The fastest volleyball serve was clocked at 84.26 mph.

 - William George Morgan, the inventor of volleyball, also knew the inventor of basketball, James Naismith.